 We will aim to have assignment results made available to you within two weeks after assignment receipt.
-Even if there is a delay in returning your assignment result, the sample solution will be made available within two weeks after the due date.

 Plagiarism, cheating and collusion

 Plagiarism and cheating are regarded as very serious offences.
 In cases where cheating has been confirmed, students have been severely penalised, from losing all marks for an assignment, to facing disciplinary action at the Faculty level.
 While we would wish that all our students adhere to sound ethical conduct and honesty, I will ask you to acquaint yourself with Student Rights and Responsibilities